(414) 324-19 FIVE FOUR

 Can we write our own ceremony?

-While I don't mind reading short passages or poems, I do prefer to use my own ceremony script.
-Please keep in mind that I have been using the same basic ceremony for many years and have developed a certain style with it that I like to project.
-As I essentially have my ceremony ingrained to memory I'm able to make eye contact with you and your guests without having to read too much from notes.
-However, if there is anything that you'd like to add to my ceremony please let me know.
-I'm happy to work with you.
+While we don't mind reading short passages or poems, we do prefer to use my own ceremony script.
+Please keep in mind that we have been using the same basic ceremony for many years and have developed a certain style with it that we like to project.
+As we essentially have our ceremony memorized we're able to make eye contact with you and your guests without having to read too much from notes.
+However, if there is anything that you'd like to add to our ceremony please let us know.
+We're always happy to work with you.

 Can our children be included in the ceremony?

 Absolutely.
-In fact, I have performed many weddings where children of the bride and groom took part in the ceremony.
+In fact, we have performed many weddings where children of the bride and groom take part in the ceremony.
 This can include a special reading, family vows or a candle lighting, just to name a few.

 When do you arrive at the ceremony and will we have time to talk to you beforehand?

 Yes.
-I usually arrive at least a half hour before the start of your ceremony.
-I will meet briefly with both of you, either together or individually, to review the ceremony and answer any last minute questions that you might have.
-Please have both your marriage license and the balance of my fee available for me when I arrive.
+We usually arrive at least a half hour before the start of your ceremony.
+We will meet briefly with both of you, either together or individually, to review the ceremony and answer any last minute questions that you might have.
+Please have both your marriage license and the balance of our fee available when I arrive.
 No personal checks please.
 It is also your responsibility to make sure that we start at the scheduled time.
-During the peak season I often have multiple weddings scheduled on the same day, so time is of the essence.
-While I realize weddings don't always start on time, ceremonies that are egregiously late may be subject to an additional fee for my time.
+During the peak season we often have multiple weddings scheduled on the same day, so time is of the essence.
+While we realize weddings don't always start on time, ceremonies that are egregiously late may be subject to an additional fee.

 Do you require a podium for the ceremony?

-No. And, if possible, I prefer not to use one.
-I need to interact with you during the ceremony.
+No. And, if possible, we prefer not to use one.
+We need to interact with you during the ceremony.
 A podium will only get in the way.

 I'm having difficulty finding readings and/or poetry to use in my ceremony.
 Any suggestions?